 It is vital that you remember the fact that your website’s uptime isn’t something that should solely be ascribed as the responsibility of your hosting provider.
 As experts on this topic from magento maintenance services explain, planning on how to minimize website downtime starts as early as website design.
 Basically, a proper website designer is going to make sure that all the necessary precautions and measures on their end have been made even before the website has actually launched.

 Another important precaution regarding planning is to partner with a quality website monitoring service.
 Basically, they are going to be able to will notify you the very moment that your website downtime has occurred in order for you to be able to immediately go to work so that you can fix the issue or perhaps put a failsafe plan into place if the issue has happened to be a result of your hosting service.
+Magento as an ecommerce platform can be used to specifically cater to you and your business and customer needs.

 Take time to look for quality providers